-We have audited the financial statements of the Chief Constable for North Yorkshire for the year ended 31 March 2014 under the Audit Commission Act 1998.
+We have audited the financial statements of the Chief Constable of North Yorkshire for the year ended 31 March 2015 under the Audit Commission Act 1998.
 The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Police Pension Fund Net Assets Statement and the Police Pension Fund Account, and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.

-This report is made solely to the Chief Constable for North Yorkshire in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+This report is made solely to the Chief Constable of North Yorkshire in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Chief Constable of North Yorkshire for our audit work, for this report, or for the opinions we have formed.